infurnia/api_integration/README.md

 ### Generate Pricing Quoation
 Please check the [pricing quotation code](get_pricing_quotation_json.js) to know more about supported commands and file formats to generate pricing quotation.

+### SKU Update
+Use the `update_sku` function in the utils folder to update any SKU's details.
+Only mention the fields supposed to be updated in the body of the API.
+Please stringify the `additional_roperties` field if it exists before calling the API.